tdene/OSU_ECEN5313_S2022_template/README.md

 Make sure to run this command for ANY new terminal you open.
 This will set up the paths to access all the relevant tools.

-Then, to bring up the LDO example in xschem, run:
+Then, to bring up the LDO example in xschem, make sure the .sch file is in your current directory and run:

 ```
 xschem LDO.sch
 ```

+The schematic Analyses_Template.sch has examples of different analyses that you can run. **Remember** that `ctrl C` + `ctrl V` works between different Xschem windows, so you can copy and paste entire code blocks between two different schematics.

 To run Ngspice simulations, remember to have the MODELS code block in your top level design.

-The schematic Analyses_Template.sch has examples of different analyses that you can run. *Remember* that ctrl C + ctrl V works between different Xschem windows, so you can copy and paste the whole code block between two different schematics.
+If any changes were made to the schematic since the last time you generated the netlist, make sure to hit the netlist button again before hitting the simulation button.
+Ngspice works of the .spice file found in you current working directory.
+If the .spice file is out of date with your schematic, you won't see the changes show up in simulation.

+## Manuals and Help
+For help with Ngspice and writing simulations, see [here](http://ngspice.sourceforge.net/docs/ngspice-manual.pdf).
+For help with Xschem, see [here](https://xschem.sourceforge.io/stefan/xschem_man/xschem_man.html)

+If the manuals can't solve your problem or if you're having server related issues, contact me at ryan.ridley@okstate.edu.
+I'll hopefully be able to solve your problem or know someone who can.